ceri-num/lct-decision-making/tutorials/30-playRisky.md

 ## State Space

 Before to initialize a Q-Learning method, the idea is to define the state space, in a way it is possible to use it as keys in Q-Value dictionary.
 We propose a string of tuples of 3 values, one tuple per tabletop cell.
-The values represent respectively, `0 or 1` if the cell is owned by the player, `X` the strenght of the unit on the cell and `0 or 1` if the units already moved from the last `sleep` action.
+The values represent respectively, `0 or 1` if the cell is owned by the player, `X` the strength of the unit on the cell and `0 or 1` if the units already moved from the last `sleep` action.

 - Add a new method to your player `stateStr()` in a way it builds a list of tuples initialized on "0-0-0" for each node.
 Then change the value of the tuple, for each piece in the tabletop.